OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -RequiredVersion

 Specifies a version of the module that this cmdlet imports.
-If the version is not installed, `Import-Module` generates an error.
+If the version isn't installed, `Import-Module` generates an error.

 By default, `Import-Module` imports the module without checking the version number.